waywardphilosopher/tainan/content/projects/dandelion-festival.md

 ## Overview
 In the summer of 2020, we worked with the Dandelion Festival to delivery three days of workshops with the general public in Kelvingrove Park, Glasgow.

 Dandelion was a festival dedicated to rethinking our relationships with food and growing.
-We set up in a potting shed in the park, where we spent three intensive days working with members of the public, inviting them to share micro-stories about the food they loved, the food they hated, the food that reminded them of home, the food that they grew, or that they they wanted to grow.
+We set up in a potting shed in the park, where we spent three intensive days working with members of the public.
+We invited passers-by to share micro-stories about the food they loved, the food they hated, the food that reminded them of home, the food that they grew, or that they wanted to grow.

 <div class="gallery-box">
   <div class="gallery">